SupTarr/ChoreDoor/README.md

 ## About The Project

-This project is part of `Building Interactive JavaScript Websites` on `Codecademy`. and will I use your knowledge of `JavaScript` and the `DOM` to complete Chore Door, a single-page interactive game built with JavaScript.
+This project is part of `Building Interactive JavaScript Websites` on `Codecademy`. and will I use my knowledge of `JavaScript` and the `DOM` to complete Chore Door, a single-page interactive game built with JavaScript.

 ## Technologies